 For new lot creation, the minimum setback shall be the greater of: the development limits established by the regulatory flood line, the development limits as established by a geotechnical study, or 30 metres from the normal high-water mark of any water body.
-Any reduction to the 30 metre minimum setback shall require consultation with the local Conservation Authority.
+Reductions to any setback shall not require an amendment to this plan and may be considered in consultation with the local Conservation Authority.
 Standards for vegetation clearing to provide for shoreline access and views shall be established in implementing zoning by-laws.
 For existing lots of record that cannot meet a 30 metre setback from the normal high-water mark due to physical constraints, the configuration of the lot or other development restrictions, the minimum setback may be reduced provided that any alterations to an existing structure or the construction of a new structure occurs at a setback from the normal high-water mark that is as far back from the shoreline as the constraints of the lot will allow, in consultation with the local Conservation Authority.
 Standards for vegetation clearing to provide for shoreline access and views shall be established in implementing zoning by-laws.